sidramesh2018/calc/docs/testing.md

 following environment variables may be useful when configuring these
 tests:

-* `WD_SOCKET_TIMEOUT` specifies the default socket timeout to use for requests before giving up, in seconds.

 * `WD_CHROME_ARGS` are command-line flags to pass to Chrome, e.g. `--headless --no-sandbox --disable-setuid-sandbox`.